How to prevent tooth decay (or stop it from getting worse)

 - It remineralises teeth.
 Most of the foods we eat contain some sugars (such as sucrose, glucose, fructose, lactose and cooked starches).
 Bacteria in the mouth (including streptococci mutans) munch on this food and produce waste products which are very acidic, with a pH of 4 or lower.
 When teeth are exposed to an acidic environment of pH 5.5. or below, a process called de-mineralisation occurs.
 As the word suggests, minerals are leeched from the tooth, and this is what causes tooth decay.

-It takes about 30 minutes for the pH to return to normal, and you should avoid brushing your teeth for 30 minutes after meals and acidic and/or sugary drinks to prevent damage to the softened enamel.
+It takes about 30 minutes for the pH to return to normal, and you should avoid brushing your teeth for at least 30 minutes after meals and acidic and/or sugary drinks to prevent damage to the softened enamel.
 The advice to brush after every meal and after eating sweets, which was popular in the 1970s and 1980s, is outdated.

 There is an opposite process called re-mineralisation (sort of like tooth decay in reverse), where minerals are deposited back onto areas where mineral content has been lost.
 This is where fluoride comes in handy.